 Over the last decade, the percentage of students who cited research and teaching assistantships as their main funding source fluctuated between 31 and 33 percent, according to APA reports.

 The survey also found that new psychology graduates in practice subfields continue to graduate with larger debts than colleagues in research subfields.

 In 2005, the median debt of those in practice subfields was $70,000, compared with $35,000 for research subfields.

 The data indicate that PsyD students relied primarily on loans, their own earnings and family support to pay for their education, while PhDs were more apt to primarily use research assistantships.

 Overall, practicing psychologists reported starting salaries commensurate with their colleagues working as assistant professors at colleges and universities.

 With a median starting salary of $75,000, psychologists working in business-industry settings were among the highest paid.

-For more data, visit http://research.apa.org.
+For more information, visit the Center for Workforce Studies.
 Results from the 2005 Doctorate Employment Survey should be posted by April.

 Letters to the Editor